py1u/py1u/README.md

 **Note:** I'm working on data migration to a private developer account off GitHub, so I'll be pulling local repositories from my old account.
 If you worked with me on a project in the past and would like to get a copy of the repository, let me know and I'll be happy to send the files.
 -->
-Data Science and Business Student at University of California, Riverside
+Data Science and Business Graduate from University of California, Riverside

 📧 My email: plu040@ucr.edu Business inquires: py1u.dev@gmail.com